zshipko/image2-rs/README.md

 # image2

-A Rust library focused on generic image processing for a wide range of datatypes. [stb_image](https://github.com/nothings/stb) is used as the default encoder/decoder and supportes the following formats:
+A Rust library focused on generic image processing for a wide range of datatypes. [stb_image](https://github.com/nothings/stb) is used as the default encoder/decoder and supports the following formats:

 - JPEG [RW]
 - PNG [RW]